Types of honours and awards

 Royal Victorian Order (RVO)

 An award given by the Queen - usually to people who have helped her personally, like members of the Royal household staff or British ambassadors.

 The committee decides which order someone should be a member of.
-You don’t have to specify this in your nomination.
+You do not have to specify this in your nomination.

 |Who can be nominated